KAREN S. McNEAL

 Peer-Reviewed Geoscience Education Publications:

-Mitra, R., McNeal, K.S., and Bondell, H. 2014.
+1) Mitra, R., McNeal, K.S., and Bondell, H. 2015.
 Can knowledge deficit explain societal perception of climate change risk?
-Nature Climate Change, in review.
+Geosphere, in review.

-McNeal, K.S., Walker, S.L., and Rutherford D. 2014.
+3) McNeal, K.S., Walker, S.L., and Rutherford D. 2014.
 Assessment of 6-20 Grade Educator’s Climate Knowledge and Perceptions in the Southeast United States: Results from the Climate Stewardship Survey.
-Journal of Geoscience Education: accepted.
+Journal of Geoscience Education, 62: 645-654.

-Sherman-Morris, K., Schumacher, A., Drobot, S., and McNeal, K. 2010.
-Hurricane preparedness and response among pet care providers along the Gulf Coast: An investigation of the Ike ad Gustav storm events.
+12) Sherman-Morris, K., Schumacher, A., Drobot, S., and McNeal, K. 2010.
+Hurricane preparedness and response among pet care providers along the Gulf Coast: An investigation of the Ike and Gustav storm events.
 International Journal of Mass Emergencies and Disasters 28: 345-367.

 Invited Book Chapters Geoscience Education: